mpentler/adsb-custom-setup/README.md

 `sudo adsb-install.sh`

 Follow the prompts as you go for choosing options and feeders.
 None of the scripts are very complex if you have a look at them, but as I made this for myself I'm not hugely interested in documenting things more than this right now, sorry!

+Then access http://ipaddress/adsbdashboard to view the dashboard.
+I have no knowledge of how to make it work on https, sorry.